 Trichophyton, Microsporum, and epidermophyton are three different types of fungi that can cause this disease.
-These fungi may live as spores in soil for an extended period of time.
+These fungi may live as spores in the soil for an extended period of time.
 Humans and animals can get this infection after direct contact with the soil in which these fungi live.
-This disease can also spread through contact with infected person or animal.
+This disease can also spread through contact with an infected person or animal.

 Who Is At Risk Of Developing This Disease?

 This disease can affect anyone and can occur in people of all ages.
 However, it is particularly very common in children.
 People who own pets like cats and dogs are also at risk of developing this infection.
-Both cats and dogs can catch ringworm from soil and may transmit the infection to humans.
+Both cats and dogs can catch ringworm from the soil and may transmit the infection to humans.
 You may become more prone to develop this infection if you come into contact with the fungi while you’re wet or if you have minor skin injuries.